Wednesday, June 22, 2016 § Leave a comment

 I really like the contrast between the flat-planed and gouge-worked surfaces on this: both are delightful to the touch.
 The tummy cut has quite pronounced gouges, while the sloped sections have a shallower texture using a much wider radius gouge.

 5. 17 coats of shellac.
 I did this in a very non traditional style that’s closest to Krenov-school woodworking.
 No stone dust, no polishing, just brush on and dry.
-I used a cut that was a little on the heavier side, but put on very light coats.
+I used a “wash” cut that was a little on the lighter side, and put on very light coats.
 The drying time for such an application is very fast– just about a minute.
 The result is a little smoother, a little richer in colour, and retains most of the original texture of the wood.
 This does not protect the wood like a lacquer, french polish, or polyester finish like on most guitars– it’s just as soft as it was before.
 However, I intend for this guitar to show it’s age and history, so I did this 100% intentionally.

 |mmmmmm…just look at that curl in the walnut!|